Home

 1 Jacoby Place (South)

-Site of a brewery from 1860, this property housed the Shoudy family and then the quickly expanding Keith Country Day School.
+Built as a brewery in 1860, this property later was converted to a home by the Shoudy family and then housed the quickly expanding Keith Country Day School.

 Williams Home